Lambda11/let-me-fish/README.md

 `fish save` - saves your used recipe and list of fishes to auto-dismantle into per-character config file which will be used on next login
 `fish reset` - resets your loaded config
 `fish list` - lists settings used
-`fish reload` - reloads config file (if you edited it manually and want to reload it right now)
+`fish load` - reLoads config file (if you edited it manually and want to reload it right now)

 - you can set a different recipe or add fishes to auto-dismantle-list after using `fish` command but before throwing your rod any time